Cooley High: Plot

 In 1964 Chicago, Leroy "Preach" Jackson and his best friend, Richard "Cochise" Morris, are in the final weeks of their senior year at Cooley Vocational High School in the Near North Side.
-They both sneak out of class one Friday and spend the rest of the day at Lincoln Park Zoo with two of their friends, Pooter and Willie.
-After catching the L train back to school, the gang goes to Martha's, a local soul food hangout, where Preach meets and falls in love with fellow classmate Brenda while shooting craps with neighborhood hoodlums Stone and Robert.
+They sneak out of class one Friday and spend the day at Lincoln Park Zoo with two friends, Pooter and Willie.
+After catching the L train back to school, the gang goes to Martha's, a soul food hangout, where Preach falls in love with classmate Brenda while shooting craps with neighborhood hoodlums Stone and Robert.
 Cochise and Preach make a dollar bet on whether Preach can get Brenda into bed, after which Preach gets kicked out by a cleaver-wielding Martha for gambling.

-When Cochise gets home from Martha's, he gets a letter in the mail from Grambling State University informing him that he has received a basketball scholarship from their athletic department.
-That night, Cochise, Preach, Pooter, Willie, and another friend, Tyrone, attend a quarter party hosted by Tyrone's girlfriend, Dorothy, at her apartment.
-Brenda is also in attendance, but she rejects Preach when he tries to woo her and retreats to Dorothy's mother's bedroom.
-The two of them end up bonding over a mutual interest in poetry during a slow dance.
-Meanwhile, Cochise gets into a fistfight with hotheaded classmate Damon after he catches him kissing his girlfriend, Loretta, and the fight accidentally trashes Dorothy's apartment and ultimately ends the party.
+When Cochise gets home from Martha's, he gets a letter from Grambling State University informing him that he has received a basketball scholarship.
+That night, Cochise, Preach, Pooter, Willie, and another friend, Tyrone, attend a party hosted by Tyrone's girlfriend, Dorothy, at her apartment.
+Brenda is also in attendance, and she and Preach bond over a mutual interest in poetry during a slow dance.
+Meanwhile, Cochise gets into a fistfight with hotheaded classmate Damon after he catches him kissing his girlfriend, Loretta, and the fight trashes Dorothy's apartment and ends the party.

-After Dorothy's party, the boys go to Martha's, at which point Stone and Robert pull up in a Cadillac Coupe de Ville and convince Preach and Cochise to get in with them.
-Unbeknownst to Preach and Cochise, the Cadillac is a stolen one, and Stone lets Preach drive after he brags about being such a good driver.
-The four end up speeding through downtown Chicago and get into a high-speed chase with police at a Navy Pier warehouse after Preach runs a red light.
-They manage to evade the police, but not after Preach accidentally rear ends a parked car with the occupants still inside, causing the four to flee in opposite directions before the police arrive.
+The boys go to Martha's, where Stone and Robert pull up in a stolen Cadillac Coupe de Ville and convince Preach and Cochise to get in with them.
+Stone lets Preach drive, and the four speed through downtown Chicago and get into a high-speed chase with police at a Navy Pier warehouse after Preach runs a red light.
+They evade the police, but Preach accidentally rear ends a parked car, causing the four to flee before the police arrive.